viamrobotics/docs/docs/manage/configuration.md

 {{< /alert >}}

-After you have completed the setup steps and successfully connected to your robot, go to the **config** tab to start adding to the configuration.
+After you have completed the setup steps and successfully connected to your robot, go to the **Config** tab to start adding to the configuration.

 {{% alert title="Note" color="note" %}}